davidsusu/regexbee/README.md

         .toTemplate();
 ```

-You can create any number of substituted fragments:
+Then, you can create any number of substituted fragments:

 ```java
 BeeFragment substitutedWithWord = template.substitute(Bee.WORD);
 BeeFragment substitutedWithNumber = template.substitute(Bee.UNSIGNED_INT);
 ```

-Alternatively, you can use explicitly named placeholders.
+Alternatively, explicitly named placeholders can be used.
 Multiple placeholders with the same name are also supported.
 For example: